nkh/ftl/config/ftl/man/ftl.md

                            eg: always hide vim swap files, set by default in _ftlrc_ rfilter0='\.sw.$'

-        «¤»                Hide files having the same extention as the current file, per tab
+        «zee»              Hide files having the same extention as the current file, per tab

-        «%»                Hide files having the same extention as the current file, global
+        «zeE»              Hide files having the same extention as the current file, global

-        «&»                Show all hidden extensions
+        «zec»              Show all hidden extensions

 ## Searching